wallee-payment/prestashop-1.6/README.md

-# PrestasShop 1.6 Wallee Integartion
+# PrestasShop 1.6 Wallee Integration
-This repository contains the PrestaShop Wallee Payment module that enables the shop to process payments with [Wallee](https://wallee.com/).
+This repository contains the PrestaShop wallee payment module that enables the shop to process payments with [wallee](https://wallee.com/).

-###### To use this extension, a [Wallee](https://wallee.com/) account is required.
+###### To use this extension, a [wallee](https://wallee.com/) account is required.

 ## Requirements